 All of the previous technologies mentioned will themselves rely on continuous innovation in cybersecurity to in order to remain secure and continue to defend themselves against digital attacks, as the hackers themselves are constantly innovating.
 Whether accessing or changing personal or sensitive data, extorting money from users or interrupting normal business activity, the threat from hackers is ever on the increase.
 And as our lives become more and more dependent on technology, and with the number of devices in the world now being greater than the number of people, the need for competent cybersecurity looks only set to increase.

 Businesses, governments, regulatory authorities, transport networks and utility companies are all heavily dependent on their computer systems and as such at great risk from hackers and cybercriminals, and with technologies such as self-driving cars or internet-connected medical devices such as a pacemaker, the threat from hackers or other criminals could actually be physically dangerous or even deadly should the security of such a device be compromised.

 Some of the big companies involved in IT services including Cisco, Amazon Web Services and Microsoft are becoming more focused on cloud-based security as needs evolve, and blockchain technology looks set to play a bigger role in future cybersecurity provision, with its decentralised nature offering robust protection of data from potential hackers.

 Both the stakes and potential gains from investing in new technology are continuing to increase rapidly alongside the pace of development, driving investment and research in the sector, while the new technologies will themselves offer new opportunities for innovation, for example in cybersecurity.
 The need, and opportunities, to invest in research and development are set to continue to grow, and the UK government offer a number of tax incentives to encourage investment.
-For more information, have a look at our R&D portal on our website here.

 Do you work for a technology business?